Lonestar Biography (Wikipedia)

 Lonestar is an American country music group consisting of Richie McDonald (lead vocals, acoustic guitar), Michael Britt (lead guitar, background vocals), Keech Rainwater (drums), and Dean Sams (keyboards, background vocals).
-Before the group's foundation, both Rainwater and Britt were members of the group Canyon.
-John Rich (bass guitar, lead and background vocals) was a member until 1998, when he was fired from the group; he later founded Big & Rich with Big Kenny, and Lonestar has not had an official bass guitarist since.
-Between 2007 and 2011, McDonald exited the band for a solo career, with former McAlyster lead singer Cody Collins replacing him as lead vocalist in this timespan.
+Before the group's foundation in 1992, both Rainwater and Britt were members of the group Canyon.
+John Rich (bass guitar, lead and background vocals) was a member until he was fired in 1998, and he went on to become one half of the duo Big & Rich, as well as a Nashville songwriter and record producer.
+Between 2007 and 2011, McDonald exited the band for a solo career, with former McAlyster lead singer Cody Collins replacing him as lead vocalist until he re-joined.
 McDonald has also composed singles for Clay Walker, The Wilkinsons, Billy Dean, and Sara Evans, in addition to releasing two solo albums and singing guest vocals on Mindy McCready's 1996 single "Maybe He'll Notice Her Now".

-Lonestar first charted on Hot Country Songs in late 1995 with "Tequila Talkin'".
-Nine of the band's singles reached number 1 on this chart: "No News", "Come Cryin' to Me", "Amazed", "Smile", "What About Now", "Tell Her", "I'm Already There", "My Front Porch Looking In", and "Mr. Mom", with nine more reaching Top 10 on the same chart.
-"Amazed" also charted at number 1 on the Billboard Hot 100, becoming the first country song to do so since "Islands in the Stream" in 1983; "Amazed" and "My Front Porch Looking In" were the top country songs of 1999 and 2003, respectively, on Billboard Year-End.
-The group has recorded seven albums, one EP, and a greatest hits package for BNA Records, one album for Saguaro Road Records, and one album for 4 Star Records.
-Three of their albums have been certified platinum or higher by the Recording Industry Association of America.
+Lonestar has charted more than 20 singles on Hot Country Songs, including 9 that reached No. 1: "No News", "Come Cryin' to Me", "Amazed", "Smile", "What About Now", "Tell Her", "I'm Already There", "My Front Porch Looking In", and "Mr. Mom".
+"Amazed" also charted at No 1 on the Billboard Hot 100, becoming the first country song to do so since "Islands in the Stream" in 1983.
+"Amazed" and "My Front Porch Looking In" were the top country songs of 1999 and 2003, respectively, on Billboard Year-End.
+The group has recorded seven albums, one EP, and a greatest hits package for the defunct BNA Records, and one album each for three different independent labels.
+Three of their albums have been certified platinum or higher by the Recording Industry Association of America (RIAA).